-NATIONAL DIATOMACEOUS EARTH DAY
+NATIONAL DIATOMACEOUS EARTH DAY | AUGUST 31

-When diatoms die and fall to the bottom of bodies of water.
-Over time, the organic portions of the diatoms are weathered away and the remaining opal frustules form diatomaceous earth.
-Some of the largest deposits in the U.S. were formed in ancient lakes in California, Nevada, Oregon and Washington, and some large deposits were also formed in oceans and occur along the coasts of North and South America.
+When diatoms die and fall to the bottom of bodies of water, DE deposits form.
+Over time, the organic portions of the diatoms weather away.
+The remaining opal frustules form diatomaceous earth.
+Some of the largest deposits in the U.S. formed in ancient lakes in California, Nevada, Oregon, and Washington.
+They also formed in oceans and occur along the coasts of North and South America.

-HOW TO OBSERVE
+HOW TO OBSERVE DIATOMACEOUS EARTH DAY

+Explore the uses of Diatomaceous Earth.
+Where do you think it might be used around your home or work?
 Discover more about diatomaceous earth and use #DiatomaceousEarthDay to share on social media.

 EP Minerals founded National Diatomaceous Earth Day to celebrate this fascinating naturally bio-engineered material, and the Registrar at National Day Calendar approved the day in 2016.

 Q. What movies or television shows mention diatomaceous earth?

 A. It shouldn’t surprise anyone that diatomaceous earth is mentioned in several crime/mystery television shows.
 It gets mentioned in Warehouse 13’s season 3, episode 3 “Love Sick” when people begin turning into clay and diatomaceous earth.
 The forensic drama Bones mentions diatomaceous earth more than once during its 12 season run.
 In fact, diatomaceous earth is a clue in the pilot episode.
 The dead diatoms resurface during the season 10, episode 10 “To Catch a Thief.”